effectivecore/core/readme.md

 - favicons.

 Do not be afraid of the process of creating a new module.
-According the template "Empty module" (see the section "Deployment") and simple text files of type "*.data" the new functionality (for example like described above) can be introduced without programming.
-It's enough to create files of type "*.data", place them in a new module, upload this module to the server and flush the cache.
+Using the "Decoration" module as template from the "Examples" group, it's possible to create own design settings.
+It's enough to copy this module into the "modules" directory, replace examples of settings in "*.data" files to own and flush the cache.
 After these actions the new elements will be available from the administrative interface.